TCU-DCDA/interactive_slide_deck/README.md

 ### Usage

 1. **Instructor Setup**:
-   - Open `index.html` in your browser
+   - Open `index.html` (or your deployed URL).
+   - A **QR Code** will appear on the title slide once the host is ready.
-   - Navigate through slides using arrow keys or on-screen controls
+   - Navigate slides using arrow keys.

 2. **Student Participation**:
-   - Students open `student.html` in their browsers
-   - Students submit sentiment and answer quiz questions
+   - Scan the QR code with a phone camera.
+   - Enter thoughts/feelings (Slide 2).
-   - Results appear in real-time on the instructor's view
+   - Answer the 10 quiz questions as they appear on the main screen.
+   - View comparison results ("You vs Class") at the end.

 ### Local Development